Bruno Berner: FC Basel

 On 23 June 2005, it was announced that Berner had joined FC Basel from SC Freiburg.
 He joined Basel's first team during their 2005–06 season under head coach Christian Gross, who started his seventh season with the club in that position.
 The two knew each other from Berner's early days by GC.
 After playing in seven test games, Berner played his domestic league debut for the club in the away game in the Stade Municipal on 6 August as Basel won 2–1 against Yverdon-Sport.
 Berner was injured in this game, he was substituted out in the 20th minute and could not play again until November.
 Berner had more appearances in the second half of the season, but never made it to becoming a regular starter.
 Basel had started the season well and were joint leaders of the championship with Zürich right until the last day of the league campaign.
 On the final day of the league season FCB played at home against FCZ.
 A last-minute goal from Zürich's Iulian Filipescu meant the final score was 1–2 in favour of the away team and it gave FCZ their first national championship since 1980–81.
 The title for Basel was lost on goal difference.

 FC Basel's European campaign started in the first qualifying stage of the 2006–07 UEFA Cup, here they beat Kazakhi side FC Tobol 3–1 on aggregate.
 In the second qualifying round they were drawn against FC Vaduz from Liechtenstein, narrowly progressing on the away goals rule after a 2–2 aggregate draw.
 In the first round Basel won 7–2 on aggregate against FK Rabotnički to qualified for the group stage.
 Here Basel played their first match at home against Feyenoord, this ended in a 1–1 draw.
 Their second was away and FCB lost 3–0 against Blackburn Rovers.
-At home against AS Nancy the match was drawn 2–2 and the final game ended ended with a 3–1 defeat against Wisła Kraków.
+At home against AS Nancy the match was drawn 2–2 and the final game ended with a 3–1 defeat against Wisła Kraków.
 Basel ended the group stage in last position in the table and were eliminated.
 Berner played in six of these ten matches.

 Berner had 15 appearances in the 18 league matches in the first half of the season, but only eight in the starting eleven.
 He decided to leave the club.
 During his short period with the club, Berner played a total of 16 games for Basel scoring two goals.
 32 of these games were in the Swiss Super League, two in the Swiss Cup, 12 in the UEFA Cup and 23 were friendly games.
 Both his goals were scored during the test games.